svennam92/microprofile-hol/README.md

 ## Next steps

 This lab is focused on the deployment of microservices to a Kubernetes cluster.
 However, it's also important to understand the development flow for creating Docker containers that can be deployed to Kubernetes.
 To learn how to build your microservices and deploy your containers to DockerHub, skip to the optional steps [Building and Developing your Microservices](README-buildAndDeploy.md).
+Note that this may take some time depending on your internet connection.

 To continue with deploying prebuilt microservices already on DockerHub, proceed to the next step.